-- 1. Reiterates its support for the introduction of Container Deposit Scheme (CDS) legislation in Victoria. - 2.
-Writes to all members of the Victorian Parliament representing residents in the City of Monash, advising them of Council's resolution of support for a CDS in April 2018, and urging them to work together towards introducing one as a matter of urgency.
+1. Reiterates its support for the introduction of Container Deposit Scheme (CDS) legislation in Victoria.

+2. Writes to all members of the Victorian Parliament whose electorates encompass the City of Monash, advising them of Council's resolutions of support for a CDS in April 2018, August 2018 and August 2019, urging them to work together towards introducing one as a matter of urgency.